WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 "Autonomous Custom Elements" is a fancy way of saying that you're extending from the _base element_.
 The base element, `HTMLElement`, doesn't have a tag - so you need to make one up.
 It also doesn't have any built in semantics, accessibility, or styling.
-In that way it's kind of like a `<span>` element.
+In that way it's kind of like a `<div>` or `<span>` element.
 How it behaves beyond that is totally up to you.

 To define an "Autonomous Custom Element", you can call `customElements.define` giving it a tag name and a class to use.
 The class has to extend from `HTMLElement`.
 Here's an example: